Redis

 Note

-Be careful when using the Redis::select($db) API.
-Since webman is a persistent memory framework, if a request uses Redis::select($db) to switch databases, it will affect subsequent requests.
-For multiple databases, it is recommended to configure different $db with different Redis connection configurations.
+Be cautious when using the Redis::select($db) interface.
+Since webman is a memory-resident framework, if one request uses Redis::select($db) to switch databases, it will affect subsequent requests.
+For multiple databases, it is recommended to configure different $db as separate Redis connection configurations.

 Using Multiple Redis Connections